kode95/geonames2js/README.md

 ## Notes

 In order to keep the output JS files small - they will often be used on the client-side - this project only downloads data from cities with at least 5,000 inhabitants.
 In other words, smaller towns will be ignored.

+If you want to include towns down to 1,000 inhabitants, change the file name in PLACE_NAME_URLS['cities'] to cities1000.zip.